-Display II-1: 2013-14 Sources of Funds (Dollars in Millions)
+Display II-1: 2014-15 Sources of Funds (Dollars in Millions)

-UC's operating budget, totaling \$25.6 billion in 2013-14, consists of funds from a variety of sources.
+UC's operating budget, totaling \$26.7 billion in 2014-15, consists of funds from a variety of sources.
 State support, which helps leverage other dollars, remains critical.1

-Other sources include indirect cost recovery funds from research contracts and grants, patent royalty income, and fees earned for management of Department of Energy (DOE) laboratories.
+Other sources include indirect cost recovery funds from research contracts and grants, patent royalty income, and management fees for Department of Energy labs.